jgrelet/Iliade-CO2-O2/README.md

 >> traceMap
 ```

-You can also run interpolation separatly.
+You can also run interpolations separatly.
 You have to start with the CO2/TSG interpolation because the result file is needed for the CO2/O2 :

 * interpTSG_CO2(co2File, tsgFile)